 3:00 am is not the time to try to find an HVAC contract for the first time after a guest messages you to say the AC went out during a historic heat wave.
 You can trust us on this.

-Proper Insurance: A Must for Managing Your Airbnb Well
+Proper Insurance: A Must for Managing Your Short-Term Rental Well

 Before your first check-in, make sure that you are properly insured.
 You should never open up your property to a guest until you are.
 Be particularly careful here.